 - Advanced Certificate in Heart-Centered Clinical Hypnotherapy

-- Certificate in Inetrgral Breath Therapy (Integration Concepts)
+- Certificate in Integral Breath Therapy (Integration Concepts)

 At Morgan Center, Jody Morgan provides private psychotherapy services that lead to lasting relief.
-His experience and evidence-based techniques help clients overcome the effects of grief, trauma, anxiety and to achieve meaningful change.
-He has helped countless clients who have experenced childhood trauma learn to manage anxiety, depression, and to break free from the effects of trauma.
-Our treatment services are tailored to meet the specific needs of individuals affected by these issues, offering emotional support and guidance.
+His experience and evidence-based techniques help clients overcome the effects of grief, trauma, and anxiety, and achieve meaningful change.
+He has helped countless clients who have experienced childhood trauma learn to manage anxiety, depression, and to break free from the effects of trauma.
+Treatment services are tailored to meet the specific needs of individuals affected by these issues, offering emotional support and guidance.